EdDuarte/similarity-search-java/README.md

 #### Internal classes

-So far the code samples use the fluent interface available in the Similarity class.
-However, you can instantiate a number of classes that correspond to the individual steps of the implemented near-neighbor search algorithms, and use them in your platform at your own accord.
+So far the code samples have shown how to use the fluent interface available in the Similarity class.
+However, you can instantiate a number of classes that correspond to each step of the implemented near-neighbor search algorithms, and use them in your platform at your own accord.

 ```java